norcross/scrub-comment-author-ip/README.md

 Make sure no real IP addresses are stored in WP comments.

+### Features

+* a CLI command to bulk convert existing comment IP addresses to the masked
+* auto-filtering of new comments to use masked IP.

 ### To Do

-* this readme file, clearly.
-* add a CLI command to update in batch?
+* add admin UI piece to bulk convert existing comments
+* add whitelisting of IPs